 There is a lot of hype surrounding Black Friday, but it is also when the stores kick off the holiday season with good products at low prices.
 There is not a retailer out there that wants to see their sales flop after Thanksgiving.
 A lot effort goes into bringing merchandise into the stores that the shoppers will want and at prices that will get them to buy before they leave the store.

 The Stores Can Get Dangerous on Black Friday

-The news in the business of captivating the attention of their viewers.
-One sure way to do it is to report the few incidents that happened on Black Friday.
-Anytime a public place gets overcrowded; it could be a potential safety problem.
+The news is in the business of captivating the attention of their viewers.
+One sure way to do it is to report the few negative incidents that happened on Black Friday.
+Any time a public place gets overcrowded, it could be a potential safety problem.
 One way the stores have tried to help control it is by offering different blockbuster sales throughout the day, rather than just during early bird sales.
 Not only is it safer for shoppers, but it is also more manageable for the employees working in the stores.

 When people are shopping on Black Friday or any of the weekends between Thanksgiving and Christmas, using common sense goes a long way.
 Not engaging in a tug of war with a stranger over a Black Friday deal is important to keeping safe.

 Missing Black Friday Is Depressing